RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Format-agnostic Extraction

-Intelligent OCR handles any statement layout: structured tables, unstructured text, scanned documents, multi-page PDFs.
+OCR and Azure Document Intelligence handle any statement layout: structured tables, unstructured text, scanned documents, multi-page files.
 When Cardinal Health changes their statement format, Auxtri adapts.
-An RPA script fails.
+An RPA script needs to be rewritten.

 2